mne-tools/mne-nirs/README.rst

 Contributing
 ------------

 Contributions are welcome (more than welcome!).
-Contributions can be feature requests, improved documentation, bug reports, code improvements, new code, etc. Anything will be appreciated. *Note*: this package tries to adhere to the same  `standards as MNE <https://mne.tools/stable/install/contributing.html>`_.
+Contributions can be feature requests, improved documentation, bug reports, code improvements, new code, etc. Anything will be appreciated. *Note*: this package adheres to the same contribution  `standards as MNE <https://mne.tools/stable/install/contributing.html>`_.

 Acknowledgements